dartmouth-cs52-19S/project-timeline/README.md

 <img width="500" alt="Screen Shot 2019-04-30 at 1 48 10 AM" src="https://user-images.githubusercontent.com/38498065/56968270-dd7bef80-6b30-11e9-955b-db5d1d13533d.png">

 # Extra Credit
 For extra credit, I turned the blog into a free food site.
 I also added form validation.
 For example, the title and tags (location/time) are required, so if the user doesn't fill them out (I used onBlur for this), then the box will turn red after they click away from that field.
+The submit button will not show up unless all the required fields are filled.

 <img width="500" alt="Screen Shot 2019-04-30 at 1 48 00 AM" src="https://user-images.githubusercontent.com/38498065/56969043-592a6c00-6b32-11e9-8dea-052089a0bef0.png">